 Another item that I see very frequently during Ramadan in Singapore is the Air Kathira.

 But for Rome though, with the majority of the population being Roman Catholics, Ramadan feels more nondescript.
 I didn’t really notice any particular special food being made.
-I mean, I see kebabs, and Arabic sweets and such, but you could get them any time of the year.
+I see kebabs, and Arabic sweets and such, but you could get them any time of the year.

 This is Farro